Erechtheus/fimda/README.md

 Note: `mvn package` creates the local docker image `dfki/fimda:0.0.1-Snapshot`

 Now, a rest service should be available at `http://localhost:8080/annotate`.
+It requires the parameter `text` holding the input.

 Call it like: [http://localhost:8080/annotate?text=p.A123T%20and%20Val158Met](http://localhost:8080/annotate?text=p.A123T%20and%20Val158Met)